 - Systematic Review Software—advice on choice and set up

 - Identifying relevant journals for publication

-Meta-analysis associated with Systematic Reviews of Randomized Controlled Trials, and is defined in the Cochrane Handbook as the “statistical combination of results from two or more separate studies.”
-Following are key points to consider when developing a data synthesis plan for a Cochrane (or other) systematic review:
+Meta-analysis associated with Systematic Reviews of Randomized Controlled Trials or Non-Randomized Studies is defined in the Cochrane Handbook as the “statistical combination of results from two or more separate studies.”
+Key points from Cochrane to consider when developing a data synthesis plan for a systematic review: